How Long Has It Been Since March 16, 2025?

 Detailed Explanation

 To determine how long it has been since March 16, 2025, we must first acknowledge that the date is in the future relative to the current date.
 As of today, the time since March 16, 2025, is effectively negative, meaning the event or date in question has not yet occurred.
-Even so, the process of calculating this duration involves the same principles used for past dates.
+That said, the process of calculating this duration involves the same principles used for past dates.
 The key is to subtract the given date from the current date, considering the number of days, months, and years in between.

 Step-by-Step or Concept Breakdown